emepetres/kaggle-ps-s3e1/README.md

 NOTES

-* The best model performing so far is LightGBM
+* The best model performing so far is CatBoost
+* Adding the original dataset, with a new column indicating its origin, improves the performance by 0.045!

 Ideas to obtain the best model: